TownLake/blog-samrhea/public/content/about/school.md

 ## Teaching

-I will be teaching `Intro to Product Management` at [NOVA SBE](https://www.novasbe.unl.pt/en/) this fall.
-Are you a student interested in the class?
-Please reach out!
+I teach `Intro to Product Management` at [NOVA SBE](https://www.novasbe.unl.pt/en/).
+My goal is to help a new generation of Product Managers in Portugal launch products with the phenomenal engineering talent here.

 ## Studying